Internal Controls for Small Businesses

 Have established parameters for your sales team to negotiate.
-For example, the level or amount of discounts or credits your staff are authorized to give without manager approval.
+For example, the level or amount of discounts or credits your staff can give without manager approval.

 Implement approval process for sales exceptions.
-For example, if your sales rep seeks approval for an allowance over a set dollar amount, the sales manager must physically sign off on it.
+For example, suppose your sales rep seeks approval for an allowance over a set dollar amount.
+In that case, the sales manager must physically sign off on it.

 Require employment contracts that protect the proprietary nature of your client list.
-Limit accesses in databases and systems to only what is required to do the job, nothing more.
+Limit databases and systems access to only what is required to do the job, nothing more.